List of The Bold and the Beautiful characters introduced in the 2010s: Carter Walton

 After his second failed engagement, Carter puts his energy into his work at Forrester Creations.
 Zoe tries to win Carter back, even having Quinn talk to him at his place.
 Quinn is still dealing with the consequences of her actions in trying to break up Ridge; Brooke and Eric are refusing to be intimate with her.
 Quinn discussed being lonely and Eric being cold to her even though he forgave her.
 Quinn and Carter then kiss and have sex.
 The next day, they realize it was a mistake, especially since Eric is a family friend and Quinn is married to him.
 However, Quinn and Carter almost had sex again until Zoe stopped by his place and went into his room.
 Quinn hides at the bottom of the bed.
 When Carter tries to kick Zoe out, she sees a woman's jacket.
 Zoe is heartbroken and leaves in tears.
 At work, Zoe interrupts a conversation between Quinn, Shauna, and Carter.
 She sees the same jacket that she saw at his place.
-Shauna covers for Quinn and lies and says that she is the woman that Carter had slept with.
+Shauna covers for Quinn and lies and says that she is the woman that Carter had had sex with.
 Carter begs Zoe to forgive him and tells her that he still loves her.
 Zoe forgives Carter but warns Shauna to stay away from him.

 Zoe and Carter are engaged again, but Paris becomes suspicious of Carter.
 Paris then overhears Quinn and Shauna confessing and learns about Carter and Quinn.
 Paris confronts Quinn and Carter for betraying Zoe and Eric.
 Both Carter and Quinn beg Paris not to say anything.
 Carter then becomes guilty and tries to get Quinn to come clean to Eric.
 However, Quinn refuses and warns him that they will lose everything.
 Eric and Quinn announce they are renewing their vows, and Eric wants Carter to officiate the wedding.
 Brooke, who wants Quinn out of Eric's life for hurting him in the past, begs Eric to rethink it.
 Before the wedding starts, Brooke overhears Quinn and Paris arguing and demanding she leave.
 Brooke questions Paris on her argument with Quinn.
 Paris apologizes to Brooke for not coming clean sooner but tells her the truth.
 Before Eric and Quinn can say "I do," Brooke stops the wedding.
 Brooke tells Eric that Quinn has hurt him again.
 Eric tells Brooke to leave, but Brooke calls out to Carter to tell Eric the truth.
 Carter finally confesses to Eric, which infuriates him.
 Eric lashes out at Quinn for hurting him again and kicks her out of the house and declares that she is fired, and that he wants a divorce.
 Afterwards, Paris calls Zoe and tells her the news.
-Off-screen, Zoe confronts Carter, calls off their engagement, and leaves L.A. for Paris.
+Zoe confronts Carter, calls off their engagement, and leaves L.A. for Paris.